ming71/rotate-yolov3/README.md

 * Q: Where is ORN codes?

   A: I'll release the whole codebase as I return school, and this [repo](https://github.com/ming71/CUDA/tree/master/ORN) may help.

+* Q: I cannot reproduce the result you reported(80 mAP for hrsc and 0.7 F1 for IC15).
+* A: Refer to my reply [here](https://github.com/ming71/rotate-yolov3/issues/14#issuecomment-663328130).
+This is only a backup repo, the overall model is no problem, but **direct running does not necessarily guarantee good results**, cause it is not the latest version, and some parameters may have problems, you need to adjust some details and parameter settings yourself.
+  I will upload the complete executable code as soon as I return to school in September (if lucky).